Create a list with vocabulary from a core list, an ancient text, or a textbook. Focus on a sentence, a chapter, or choose an entire work.

 New texts and features added to The Bridge this past week: Greek Aesop, Fables 1-53 Includes: 1-53 Chambry Format: Data supports search by FABLE and SENTENCE E.g. 1.1 to 1.1; 2 to 2; 12.2-53 Text: Aesopi Fabulae by Aemilius Chambry Provenance: The Ancient Greek and Latin Dependency Treebank Project; annotated by oana Ivanova; vocabulary data added by J. Burgess (Haverford Read more about Bridge Update: August 9[…]

 0. What happens before you begin Someone has processed a plain text file (*.txt) of your text using Bridge Tools.
-(For now, this is done by Bret Mulligan; we hope to release a public version of Bridge Tools will be released in the Fall).
-1. Getting to Know the Lemmatization Sheet You now have a lemmatization spreadsheet Read more about QUICKSTART: Guide to Lemmatizing a Text[…]
+For now, this is typically done by Bret Mulligan, using the Bridge Tools Scripts (available to the public on GitHub/Git-Classical/Bridge) An alpha version of Bridge Tools is now available, which allows for the lemmatization of Latin and Read more about QUICKSTART: Guide to Lemmatizing a Text[…]

 We are pleased to announce the launch of the new and improved Bridge vocabulary app!
 New features include The ability to create similarity lists (words that appear in your target text & one or more texts); e.g. all the words that appear in Aeneid 1.1-100 and also Wheelock’s Latin and Catullus 1-5.
 Optional text-specific definitions for select texts, including Vergil’s Read more about New Bridge // New Features[…]